Ratatam123/Linux-Server-Setup/README_project_3.md

     source venv/bin/activate
     ```

-    * all following steps are done with the virtual environment activated
+    * all following steps are done with the virtual environment being activated

     4. Installing pip in venv, then install requirements